C.J. Abrams Preview, Player Props: Nationals vs. Yankees

 C.J.
 Abrams At The Plate

-- He has hit a long ball in 10.4% of his games this season, and 2.6% of his trips to the dish.
+- In 11.2% of his games this year, he has hit a home run, and 2.8% of his trips to the plate.

-- Abrams has driven in a run in 30 games this year (26.1%), including 12 games with more than one RBI (10.4%).
-He has also driven in three or more of his team's runs in four contests.
+- Abrams has driven in a run in 31 games this year (26.7%), including 12 games with more than one RBI (10.3%).
+He has also driven home three or more of his team's runs in four contests.

+- He has scored in 42.2% of his games this year, with two or more runs scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.